Welcome to the website for the General Surgery residency program here at SUNY Upstate Medical University! We appreciate your interest in our program.

 As an academic program we encourage scholarly activity.
 We do not require that you take time off for research, but we provide opportunities to do so.
-Currently we have three basic science research laboratories within the Department.
+Currently we have four basic science research laboratories within the Department.
 We are very open to research projects related to outcomes and quality, and have multiple faculty members with expertise in this field.
 Some of our residents have had very successful research years off campus, including with NIH.

 Let me say a few words about our community.
 I consider myself a newcomer, as my family only arrived here in 2012.
 However, I have noticed that many of our faculty and physicians in private practice have lived here for many years and consider this area a great place to live.
 Both rent and real estate are very affordable and convenient.
 Some of our residents own their homes within easy commuting distance, others rent apartments that are available close to the hospitals.